Lung cancer treatment in Denver

 - Thoracic surgeons

-If you are a patient with lung abnormalities found on medical imaging, our lung nodule clinics are here to help.
+If you are a patient with lung abnormalities found on medical imaging, our lung nodule clinic is here to help.
 As a virtual program, the lung nodule clinic connects you with nurse navigators.
 Our nurse navigators will collaborate with your entire healthcare team to help you navigate through diagnosis, appointments, hospital and community resources, treatment decisions and survivorship.

 Based on your scan, your nurse navigator will make recommendations for follow-up care—including a specialist referral, if needed—and coordinate the proper services throughout your care journey.